 - Develop a schedule with your veterinarian for regular evaluations of your pet’s diabetes.

 Overdosage or missing an injection of insulin

 If your pet is given too much insulin, life-threatening hypoglycemia (low blood sugar) can result.
 Contact your veterinarian immediately.
 If your veterinarian is not available, seek other veterinary advice at once.
 Your pet may need to be hospitalized for observation or management.
-If your pet receives less than the prescribed dose, or if you miss an injection, this may cause a temporary recurrence of signs (such as excess thirst and urination), but is not life threatening.
-Contact your veterinarian as soon as possible for advice on your pet's next dose.
+If your pet receives less than the prescribed dose, or if you miss an injection, this may cause a temporary recurrence of signs (such as excessive thirst and urination), but is not life-threatening.
+Contact your veterinarian as soon as possible for advice on your pet’s next dose.
 If you cannot reach your veterinarian and your pet is eating and acting normally, give your pet the usual dose at the next regularly scheduled injection time.

 Other side effects